Get to know us - Dr Nicholas Sarantakis

 Please meet our team

-‘If I can accept what I cannot change, find the courage to change the things that I can and cultivate my wisdom to know the difference, then I will find serenity’
+‘If I can accept what I cannot change, find the courage to change the things that I need to, and cultivate my wisdom to recognise the difference, then I will find serenity’

-This paraphrasing of the poem ‘Serenity Prayer’ by Dr. Neibuhr best summarises Nicholas’s therapeutic philosophy: Life offers us plenty of wonderful opportunities to grow and thrive, to nourish warm relationships and connections with others and to embrace meaning throughout our lifespan.
-However, we are all sometimes faced with pragmatic and emotional challenges, when we cannot have what our hearts are yearning for, or when we lose what we love the most despite our best efforts, or when unexpected life predicaments come along our pathway.
-It is never easy to accept and overcome such painful events and realities and it always takes some time.
+This paraphrasing of ‘Serenity Prayer’ poem by Dr. Neibuhr best summarises Nicholas’s therapeutic philosophy: Life offers us plenty of wonderful opportunities to grow and thrive, to nourish warm relationships and connections with others, self-actualise, and embrace meaning throughout our lifespan.
+However, we all sometimes feel let down by life, others, or our own selves, or we cannot have what our hearts are yearning for, or when we lose what we love the most, despite our best efforts, or when unexpected life predicaments come along our pathway.
+It is never easy to accept and overcome such painful events and realities and it always takes time.
+However, there is way through therapy to re-discover eudemonia and happiness in life by taking a different view on ourselves and life, re-training our brain to think and react differently to challenges and to work on fulfilling our full potential.

 Nicholas’s background

-He also has a psychodynamic 5-year long professional training in group, family and couple therapy (the Hellenic Institute for Group Analysis and Family Therapy, member of the European Federation of Psychoanalytic Psychotherapy) and he has worked therapeutically in a broad variety of settings, including a psychiatric clinic, private practice, charities, schools, universities and counselling centres with clients of all ages and from a diversity of social, cultural and personal backgrounds.
+He also has a psychodynamic 5-year long professional training in group, family and couple therapy (the Hellenic Institute for Group Analysis and Family Therapy, member of the European Federation of Psychoanalytic Psychotherapy) and he has psychotherapeutic experience in a broad variety of settings, including private psychology clinics in London and abroad, the multi-national insurance company BUPA, an inpatient psychiatric clinic, private practice, charities, schools, universities and counselling centres with clients of all ages and from very diverse social, cultural and personal backgrounds.

 Nicholas’s theoretical ethos

-Nicholas is an integrative practitioner with more than 10 years of experience working with individuals, couples, families and groups.
-His areas of expertise are especially working through life and personal identity crises and psychological trauma.
-Meanwhile, he has experience of working with very diverse client populations, ages and common presenting difficulties (most typically with anxiety, depression and low self-esteem).
-He practises from an integrative perspective based primarily on humanistic counselling, CBT (Cognitive Behavioural Therapy) and psychodynamic therapy.
+Nicholas is an integrative practitioner with more than 15 years of experience working with individuals, couples, families and groups.
+His areas of expertise are especially working through relational and family difficulties, work-related stress, OCD, anxiety, depression, low self-esteem life and personal identity crises and psychological trauma.
+He practises from an integrative perspective based primarily on humanistic counselling, CBT (Cognitive Behavioural Therapy) and psychodynamic therapy and with a holistic philosophy, meaning that he will invite you to explore bravely all aspects of your life and identity as a whole, as he strongly believes that it is much more beneficial to examine specific difficulties within the wider context.

 Nicholas has experience working and offering help with a wide range of psychological difficulties including the following: